Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic semimartingales

-This minimal definition will be completed later on by some further integrability assumptions. \paragraph{Definition of quadratic semimartingales} Adopting a forward point of view, a solution of a quadratic BSDE is a quadratic It\^o's semimartingale $Y_.$, where the predictable process with finite variation satisfies the same quadratic structure condition \eqref{eq:quadraticgrowth}.
-Such a condition needs to be further specified when considering the more general framework of quadratic semimartingales defined on a continuous filtered probability space. \begin{e-definition}[Quadratic semimartingale] Let $Y_.$ be a continuous semimartingale, with the decomposition $Y_.=Y_0-V_.+M_.$, where $V_.$ is a predictable process with finite total variation $|V|_.$ and $M_.$ is a local martingale with quadratic variation $\varqM_.$. \\ $Y_.$ is a \emph{quadratic semimartingale} if there exist two adapted continuous increasing processes $\Lambda.$ and $C.$ and a positive constant $\delta$, such that the structure condition $\mathcal{Q}(\Lambda,C,\delta)$ holds true:
+Adopting a forward point of view, a solution of a quadratic BSDE is a quadratic It\^o's semimartingale~$Y_{\cdot}$, where the predictable process with finite variation satisfies the same quadratic structure condition \eqref{eqquadraticgrowth}.
+Such a condition needs to be further specified when considering the more general framework of quadratic semimartingales defined on a continuous filtered probability space. \begin{edefinition}[(Quadratic semimartingale)] Let $Y_{\cdot}$ be a continuous semimartingale, with the decomposition $Y_{\cdot}=Y_0-V_{\cdot}+M_{\cdot}$, where $V_{\cdot}$ is a predictable process with finite total variation~$|V|_{\cdot}$ and $M_{\cdot}$ is a local martingale with quadratic variation $\varqM_{\cdot}$.